MichaelDuPlessis/dmalloc/dissertation/chapters/big_data_applications.typ

 === Use of a Small Object Memory Allocator

 The reason why a small object memory allocator would come in hand is since the trees are generated randomly the size of a tree cannot be known beforehand.
 Furthermore the nodes of a tree themselves usually have a very small memory footprints this means that these tiny objects are allocated thousands or even millions of time when a genetic program is run.
-This is ripe optimization for a small object memory allocator.
+This is ripe optimisation for a small object memory allocator.

 == Conclusion